 Until It Did

-At the end of 1927, less than a year after its glamorous opening, the party stopped.
+At the end of 1927, less than a year after its glamorous opening, the good times came to an end.
 For reasons that were never fully explained, the Garden of Alla was facing bankruptcy.